eddmash/powerorm/docs/source/orm/queries/index.rst

      $qs2 = $qs1->exclude(['rating__gte' => 3]);
      $qs3 = $qs1->filter(['blog_text__contains' => 'kenya']);

 These three :doc:`QuerySet <queryset>` are separate.

-The first is a base :doc:`QuerySet <queryset>` containing all entries that contain a headline starting with “What”.
+- The first is a base :doc:`QuerySet <queryset>` containing all entries that contain a headline starting with "What".
-The second is a subset of the first, with an additional criteria that excludes any entries with a rating of 3 or less.
+- The second is a subset of the first, with an additional criteria that excludes any entries with a rating of 3 or less.
-The third is a subset of the first, with an additional criteria that selects only the records whose the blog_text contains the word 'kenya'.
+- The third is a subset of the first, with an additional criteria that selects only the records whose the blog_text contains the word 'kenya'.

 The initial :doc:`QuerySet <queryset>` ($q1) is unaffected by the refinement process.